sidearmsports/ios-developer-tech-test/README.md

-# favorite_programming_language_poll_tech_test
-iOS Tech Test
+# IOS Developer Tech Test

+## favorite_programming_language_poll_tech_test

 Thank you for your interest in the iOS Developer position at SIDEARM Sports!

-## We would love seeing your iOS/Swift knowledge in action.:
+## We would love to see your iOS/Swift knowledge in action.
-Could you create a small app for us using the following requirements?

-This repo contains a blank XCode project for you to start with.
+This repo contains a blank XCode project for a starting point.
+Design is up to you!
+Please create a simple IOS application that achieves the requirements below:

-The app should be a single screen that contains a 3 question poll.
+- The app should be a single screen that contains a 3 question poll.

-It should have the question "What is your favorite programming language?"
+- It should have the question "What is your favorite programming language?"

-It should have the following choices:
+- It should have the following choices:

-Swift
+    - Swift
-Java
+    - Java
-Kotlin
+    - Kotlin

 There should be a button to submit your answer.
 Below that, there should be another button that pops up a modal window that displays number of votes for each choice.

-If you could then commit and push your code back to the repo for us to review, we'd appreciate it!
+Please create your own repostiory and send us the link to review, we look forward to seeing what you come up with!

+**Turnaround Time**: It is understood that you want to put your best foot forward, but we also understand that you have other responsibilities.
+Our intention with this tech test is that you should be able to deliver an application you are happy with by spending no more than a couple of hours per night over a couple of nights.

 ## What Comes Next:

 If we like what we see, we will bring you back in to go over your code.